Introduction to Mechanical Engineering

 Practical Reasons

-2. Fix & Modify: troubleshoot problems, make improvements
+2. Fix and modify: troubleshoot problems, make improvements

-3. Career Opportunities: broad job market across industries
+3. Career options: broad job market across industries

 4. Entrepreneurship: design and build your own products

-5. Interdisciplinary: work with electrical, software, civil engineers
+5. Interdisciplinary: work alongside electrical, software, and civil engineers

 Personal Development